ayyush08/go-lang-starter/NOTES.md

 - Format() method is used to format the time in Go.
 But the format is different from the other languages.
 We use 01-02-2006 15:04:05 Monday to format the time in Go.
 Yes, it is weird but it is the way to format the time in Go.

+## Builds in Go

+- `go env` - to see the environment variables in Go.

+`GOOS="windows" go build `-- finds main.go and creates an executable file for windows.

+`GOOS="linux" go build` -- finds main.go and creates an executable file for linux. and so on.